-The efficiency ratio for the year ended December 31, 2021 was 55.76% compared with 60.22% for 2020.
-The lower efficiency ratio is a result of higher net interest income associated with an increase in average interest-earning assets for the year, deferred fee amortization on PPP loans, an increase in noninterest income and a decrease in interest expense compared to the prior year.
+The efficiency ratio for the year ended December 31, 2022 was 60.39% compared with 55.76% for 2021.
+The higher efficiency ratio was primarily the result of the increase in noninterest expense in 2022 as described above, coupled with a \$7.6 million decline in interest and fee income in connection with PPP loans in 2022 versus 2021.
 The efficiency ratio is calculated by dividing total noninterest expense by net revenue, defined as the sum of tax-equivalent net interest income and noninterest income before net gains on investment securities.
 An increase in the efficiency ratio indicates that more resources are being utilized to generate the same volume of income, while a decrease indicates a more efficient allocation of resources.
 The efficiency ratio, a banking industry financial measure, is not required by GAAP.
 However, the efficiency ratio is used by management in its assessment of financial performance specifically as it relates to noninterest expense control.
 Management also believes such information is useful to investors in evaluating Company performance.